May 2015

 Impromptu language documentation back online!

-For all Impromptu aficionados: a little online application that can be used to search&browse the language documentation: http://hacks.michelepasin.org/impromptu/
+For all Impromptu aficionados: here's a little online application that can be used to search and browse the language documentation: http://hacks.michelepasin.org/impromptu/

 Why the docs

 As part of its original website, Impromptu included a wiki containing documentation and examples.
-Unfortunately the wiki isn't available online anymore, which is a real shame so the other day I've decided to replace it with a simple searchable index of the programming language functions.
-This is based on the documentation file coming with the latest Impromptu release (2.5); so, in theory, it shouldn't be too different from the original wiki site.
+Unfortunately, the wiki isn't available online anymore, which is a real shame.
+So the other day I decided to replace it with a simple searchable index of the programming language functions.
+This is based on the documentation file that comes with the latest Impromptu release (2.5), so in theory it shouldn't be too different from the original wiki site.

 Screen Shot 2015 05 06 at 23 15 36